nucleuscloud/neosync/docs/protos/typescript.md

 ### Creating a Job

-Another common use case is to create resources in Neosync such as Jobs, Connections, Transformers and more.
+Another common use case is to create resources in Neosync such as Jobs, Runs, Connections, Transformers and more.
 In this example, we'll create a Job.
 This can be used as part of a set-up script or custom workflow.
 Let's take a look at the code:

 ```ts
 // authenticates with Neosync Cloud